 Thanks to a whistleblower working with the National Whistleblower Center, we now know that this alleged crackdown and new era of responsibility was a fiction.
-In a petition filed in January 2019 and updated in April 2019, the anonymous whistleblower delivers an analysis showing that during a five-month period in late 2018, the percentage of profiles of those who identify themselves as Friends of selected terrorist groups removed by Facebook was less than 30%.
+In a petition to the Securities and Exchange Commission (SEC) filed in January 2019 and updated in April 2019, the anonymous whistleblower delivers an analysis showing that during a five-month period in late 2018, the percentage of profiles of those who identify themselves as Friends of selected terrorist groups removed by Facebook was less than 30%.
 Of the profiles of those Friends who displayed symbols of terrorist groups, Facebook removed just 38% during the study period.

 The petition alleges that not only is Facebook failing to remove terror content, but it is also actively creating new terror content on the website with its auto-generation feature.
 The petition delivers similar findings about the hate content on the website.

 A supplementary petition, filed mid-September 2019, highlights Facebook’s continued failure to address and remove hate content from platform.
-Read the supplemental SEC petition report here.
+Read the Associated Press article on the update here.

 Congressman Max Rose (D-NY), Chairman of the Subcommittee on Intelligence and Counterterrorism, Committee on Homeland Security, has led the charge on this issue in Congress.
 In addition to leading several letters to Facebook demanding answers and solutions on the ongoing problem of terror content on Facebook, Rep. Rose delivered a speech on the floor of Congress specifically discussing Facebook’s role in generating this content promoting terrorism.